 Fellowship, Hematology / Medical Oncology, Johns Hopkins University, Baltimore, MD

-Dr. Emadi is a hematologist/medical oncologist and an organic chemist who is a Professor of Medicine and Pharmacology at the University of Maryland School Of Medicine, and Marlene & Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
-He had served as a medical officer at the Division of Hematology Products (DHP), Office of Hematology and Oncology Products (OHOP), Center for Drug Evaluation and Research (CDER), United States Food and Drug Administration (FDA).
+Dr. Emadi is a hematologist/medical oncologist and an organic chemist; he is a Professor of Medicine and Pharmacology at the University of Maryland School of Medicine, and Marlene & Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
+He had served as a medical officer at the Division of Hematology Products (DHP), United States Food and Drug Administration (FDA).

-Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia (ALL), Myelodysplastic Syndromes (MDS), Myeloproliferative Neoplasms (MPN)
+Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia (ALL)

 Clinical Translational Investigations on Leukemia: